 If you enjoyed the program and the results, feel free to start over from the beginning.
 The lower training volume of week one is almost like a deload week, and you’ll feel the difference in your strength levels.

-Alternatively, if you’re feeling fresh and strong, you could stay at week six until you feel the need to back off on the intensity and volume.
+Alternatively, if you’re feeling fresh and strong, you could stay at week six and enjoy the high volume until you feel the need to back off on the intensity.

 Follow This Workout Routine in StrengthLog